r7kamura/mem/README.md

   end

   # `memoize` defines bar_with_memoize & bar_without_memoize,
-  # and the result of 1st method call is stored into @bar.
+  # and the result of the 1st method call is stored into @bar.
   memoize :bar

   private